Choosing materials is one of the hardest parts of the converting process.

 For one thing, it might not be strong enough to support critical tubing.

 The other main drawback of skin adhesive silicone is the cost.
 Skin adhesive silicone is far more expensive than acrylic or rubber.
+Still, assuming it matches your intended purpose, you might choose silicone despite the cost.

 Skin adhesive acrylic tape is tough, tacky, and fixes each part in the correct spot on a patient’s skin.
+Its strong adhesive properties allow the acrylic to support heavier tubes and devices for long periods.

-Skin adhesive acrylic can be used on top of suturing wounds that reduce infection or scarring and as pressure sensitive tapes in bandages or disposables.
+Skin adhesive acrylic can be used on top of suturing wounds that reduce infection or scarring and as pressure-sensitive tapes in bandages or disposables.

 Many manufacturers use modified acrylic, which is still cheaper than silicone and gentler than standard acrylic.
+However, unmodified adhesive acrylic isn’t nearly as forgiving when it comes to skin application.

 Acrylic is much tougher than silicone, and its removal can be traumatic for the skin to the point of: